ionic-team/stencil-site/src/docs-md/guides/router.md

+---
+title: Stencil Router
+description: Stencil has a number of add-ons that you can use with the build process.
+contributors:
+  - jthoms1
+---
 # Stencil Router

 `@stencil/router` is a package on NPM that contains a router that can be used in Stencil apps.